sarveshkale2000/AWS_Daily_Report_Script/README.md

 cronie -l
 ```

-### Summary
+## Complete Summary

+The AWS Resource Reporting Script is a comprehensive solution for monitoring and managing your AWS infrastructure.
+By executing this Bash script on an EC2 instance, users can automatically generate a daily report at 5:30 PM (17:30) that includes vital information about their AWS resources, such as:

+* **S3 Buckets**: A list of all S3 buckets in the account.
+* **EC2 Instances**: Details of EC2 instances, including their IDs and types.
+* **Lambda Functions**: A list of all deployed Lambda functions.
+* **IAM Users**: Information about all IAM users in the account.

-By following these steps, you will have a Bash script that reports all your AWS resources and is scheduled to run daily on your EC2 instance.
-The output will be saved in a file named `daily_report` located in the `/home/ec2-user/` directory.
+The generated report is saved in a file named `daily_report` located in the `/home/ec2-user/` directory.
+This automated reporting process helps users keep track of their AWS resources, enabling them to:

+* Audit resource usage effectively.
+* Identify unused or idle resources for cost optimization.
+* Track changes in the AWS environment over time.
+* Generate reports for compliance or billing purposes.

+By scheduling the script to run daily at 5:30 PM using cron jobs, users can ensure that they always have up-to-date information about their AWS resources without manual intervention.
+This project is an essential tool for AWS administrators and developers looking to maintain visibility and control over their cloud infrastructure.
 ```